 Please note: The following FAQ’s pertain to the Library effort to remain at our historic Maple Street location.
-New FAQ’s will be posted as they are available for our 401 South Main Street location.
+New FAQ’s will be posted as they are available on the Library’s main website.

 Where is the money from my increased taxes going?

 Once the building plans are approved, the funds will be spent on bond payments for approximately $23 million allocated for a new Library building.
 A portion of the increase will also be used for operating expenses that will increase with a new facility.
 An explanation of the Helen Plum Library’s past annual operating costs compared to other local libraries is outlined below.

 Prior to the successful passage of the November 2016 referendum, the Helen Plum Library had the lowest expenditure per capita of any of the local peer libraries with similar populations.
 Minimal annual levy increases through the years by Helen Plum were not significant enough to result in a capital reserve fund that could be used for the replacement of aging building systems and renovation of the facility.

 Lombard taxpayers have benefitted from this lower tax rate for decades, however the building needed an investment from the community for upgrades.